nesun3/ci-cd-sap-cloud-integration/README.md

 Refer to the GitHub repository [sap-cloud-integration-artifacts](https://github.com/nesun3/sap-cloud-integration-artifacts.git) to understand the folder structure and how files will be stored in GitHub.
 This repository on GitHub provides examples of different use cases and supported scenarios.

 ## Features
+> **No external tools or Git required | No additional investment | No external knowledge required except core SAP Cloud Integration**
   - Sync all or specific integration contents from the SAP Cloud Integration tenant to GitHub Repository to store and see the full history of changes.
   - Check the SAP Cloud Integration tenant for a new version of your integration contents (like packages and iflows) and if a new version exists, sync the changed integration contents to GitHub Repository and keep track of the latest changes.
   - Transport/Migrate all or specific integration contents from the Source SAP Cloud Integration tenant to the Target SAP Cloud Integration tenant without using any external tool.